The 3 Best Stretches for Snowboarding

 By the 1980’s, snowboarding competitions had spread across the United States and the world.
 Snowboarding was included in the Olympic Games in 1998.

 Unlike skiing, you only have your feet, knees and core to operate the board.
 The board is shaped to glide freely over snowy terrain and your feet and knees steer the board and handle the majority of the stress while riding.
 Requiring a solid stance, fantastic sense of balance, and strong ankles and knees, your core muscles and lower back are important for maintaining your balance, along with your arms.

-It starts with the ankle ligaments: the lateral (outside), which connects the bones of the ankles as well as providing fine control of your feet, and the medial (inside), which provide stability to your ankle during movement.
-The calf muscles provide the energy and power for making those radical movements on the board, flexing, pressing and turning the ankles to alter the angle of the board, downhill and uphill.
+The calf muscles provide the energy and power for making those radical movements on the board; flexing, pressing and turning the ankles to alter the angle of the board, downhill and uphill.
+While your hip flexors, gluteus (buttocks muscles), adductors (groin), hamstrings and quadriceps (thigh muscles), control the flexing of your knee during the ride.